jynlin3/DeCiDa-without-tkinter/README.md

 - Python 2.7
 - Python packages: **future**, **numpy**, **six**
 # How to use this package?
-1. Checkout the repo.
+1. Clone the repo
+2. Enter the project folder: `cd DeCiDa-without-tkinter`
-2. Install the Decida package: `pip install -e decida/`
+3. Install the Decida package: `pip install -e decida/`
-3. Run the test script. `python read_tr0.py`
+4. Run the test script. `python read_tr0.py`